penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights-properties-teachersoptimization-properties-uniformdailydistribution.md

 engineInputGHCSchema#/properties/ghcData/properties/optimizationWeights/properties/teachers/properties/uniformDailyDistribution
 ```

-Indicates the weight of placing the sessions of a teacher in a non-uniform way during the week.
+It indicates the weight of placing a teacher's class units in a non-uniform way during the week.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |